pottereric/pottereric.github.com/_posts/2022-08-01-Customizing-TypeScript-String-Types-with-Template-Literal-Types-and-Utility-Types.markdown

 ### Utility Types

 TypeScript also provides tools to customize type definitions called [Utility Types](https://www.typescriptlang.org/docs/handbook/utility-types.html#excludeuniontype-excludedmembers).
 For our purpose we want to use the Exclude operator, which can remove items from a Union Type.
-Since String Literals are Union Types, we can use the Exclude operator to exclude 'F+' and 'F-' from our list, as pictured before on line 20.
+Since String Literals are Union Types, we can use the Exclude operator to exclude 'F+' and 'F-' from our list, as pictured below on line 20.

 [![](/img/posts/customizing-typescript-string-types-with-template-literal-types-and-utility-types/Utility Types.png)](/img/posts/customizing-typescript-string-types-with-template-literal-types-and-utility-types/Utility Types.png)